 Bitcoin.com, the source of this news, reported that the campaign is only available in Mexico, Venezuela, and Colombia, but would be rolled out worldwide.
 The Bitcoin Cash Association has also been running a donation campaign for the Eatbch program in order to increase adoption of the cryptocurrency.
 It will split a total donation of $1000 to the Eatbch between Eatbch South Sudan and Venezuela.

 Venezuela, which is now ideally a "crypto" country championed by the government, has also announced recently that the cryptocurrency will be exchangeable for any other cryptocurrency.
 According to news outlets, the president offered to anyone who buys the digital currency (currently available for purchase with Bitcoin and Ethereum and other cryptos) until December 31 that they can convert it into any other cryptocurrency or international convertible currencies.

-Although the upcoming Windows and Linux crypto wallets is not yet available for petro (Android app for the petro wallet was removed from Google Play Store), buyers receive certificates of purchase.
-Still, petro is a crypto unknown to many, with no publicly available code repository, and there is no data or charts showing network activity, confirmation times, transaction throughput, mining hashrate, or other basic cryptocurrency statistics.
-The government's block explorer shows only 743 total blocks, which is over a month since the epxlorer was published and displayed the first block.
+Although the upcoming Windows and Linux crypto wallets are not yet available for petro (Android app for the Petro wallet was removed from Google Play Store), buyers receive certificates of purchase.
+Still, Petro is a crypto that is unknown to many, with no publicly available code repository, and there is no data or charts showing network activity, confirmation times, transaction throughput, mining hashrate, or other basic cryptocurrency statistics.
+The government's block explorer shows only 743 total blocks, which is over a month since the explorer was published and displayed the first block.